Your Guide to St Simons Island Beaches

 Photo Credit: Evangelio Gonzalez via Flickr CC2.0

-550 Beachview Drive, Saint Simons Island, GA 31522
+• Address: 550 Beachview Drive, Saint Simons Island, GA 31522

-Located on the southern tip of St. Simons Island in the shadow of the St. Simons Lighthouse, this oceanfront, pet-friendly park features a strolling path between the St. Simons Fishing Pier and Pier Village areas with easy access to local historic sites like Fort Frederica National Monument – the site of the battles of Bloody Marsh and Gully Hole Creek.
-The beach and pier areas provide excellent swimming, fishing, crabbing, bird watching, and beachcombing opportunities.
-Neptune Park’s Fun Zone area includes swimming pools, waterslides, and a mini-golf course.
+Neptune Park provides visitors with easy access to local historic sites like Fort Frederica National Monument — the site of the battles of Bloody Marsh and Gully Hole Creek.The beach and pier areas provide excellent swimming, fishing, crabbing, bird watching, and beachcombing opportunities.
+Or, for even more family fun, check out the Neptune Park Fun Zone area which includes swimming pools, waterslides, and a mini-golf course.

-Swimming Safety on St. Simons
+Swimming Safety on Georgia’s Beaches

 • Rip currents are common.
 If caught in a rip current, do not fight it, swim parallel to the shore until you are free of the current.